ProtoSchool/protoschool.github.io/src/tutorials/0005/08-exercise.md

-For this last challenge, we've created the following file structure in the root directory of your IPFS node:
+For this last challenge, we've created the following file structure in your IPFS node:

 ```
 /